DeepthiSudharsan/MLSA-Tutorial/README.md

 ### Tensorflow 2
 TensorFlow is a free and open-source software library for machine learning and artificial intelligence.
 It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks.<br><br>
 <b>Installation</b><br>
-For installation instructions through `pip`, refer to the [Official Tensorflow2 Installation Guide](https://www.tensorflow.org/install/pip).
+For installation instructions through `pip`, refer to the [Official Tensorflow2 pip Installation Guide](https://www.tensorflow.org/install/pip).